ArtistZhou/Mapping-Program/README.md

 For every node in the Graph's list of vertices O(|V|)
 - calculate the x, y coordinates using it's latitude and longitude degrees O(1)
 - for each Node in it's adjacency list, calculate x,y coordinates and draw a line connecting that node with it's neighbors (O(|E|/|V|)

+To draw the shortest path the following modifications are made:
+- the canvas takes in the list of nodes, L, returned by shortest path method
+	- add Nodes from L to a Queue, Q
+	- Until Q has only 1 element left,
+		- Pop element 1 and peek element 2 from Q
+		- add to hashMap<Node, Node> SP as (element 1, element 2)
-- if the (node, neighbor) pair are part of the shortest path, draw a thicker blue line instead
+	- while drawing the map, if {Node, Destination} pair are part of the shortest path, draw a thicker blue line instead
+	- after drawing, add extra graphic elements: pointers, and print distance (miles)

 We used the code for the 'Harversine Formula' found at [https://github.com/jasonwinn/haversine/blob/master/Haversine.java] to calculate the weight of the edges based on their longitude and latitude.
 This was the only part of the pre-written code we used.